How to Edit Genes in Human Cells Using an Engineered CRISPR System

 What it does not cover

-- Does not cover naturally occurring CRISPR-Cas systems where the Cas9 protein and guide RNA exist together without human engineering (Claim 1).
+- Does not cover systems where the Cas9 protein and guide RNA are found together naturally, as the claims state they "do not naturally occur together."

-- Does not cover gene editing methods that do not involve cleaving the DNA molecule with a Cas9 protein (Claim 1).
+- Does not cover gene editing that doesn't involve *cleaving* the DNA molecule, as the claims explicitly state "the Cas9 protein cleaves the DNA molecule."

 PatentBrief Score